zopefoundation/zope.session/docs/design.rst

 combination.

 There are a number of ways to approach this.
-You can expire client IDs.
+You can expire client identifiers.
 You can expire session data.

 Data Expiration
 ===============